Artificial Intelligence Self Healing Code Attack Vectors

 • LinkedIn

-As we move to more agentic based AI code generation, people are beginning to explore some elements like self-healing code.
-While this may present an increase in efficiency and even security, it does present a new and somewhat interesting attack vector.
-As with all attack vectors, they arise because functionality that is not intended to be exposed becomes exposed.
-Take for instance an injection attack.
-In this instance what is receiving the input does not fully comprehend where the legitimate input ends and the hostile input begins.
-There is a potential that this same type of methodology can be employed by a hostile actor to deliberately suggest to the AI that the best remedy for a “fix” is to supply a piece of code which either promote current access or overwrites information etc.
+Take, for instance, an injection attack.
+In this scenario, the system receiving the input does not fully comprehend where legitimate input ends and hostile input begins.
+A similar methodology could potentially be employed by a hostile actor to deliberately suggest to the AI that the best remedy for a “fix” is to supply a piece of code that either promotes current access or overwrites information.